Dear Families,

-When we founded Patchwork, we were intentional about our desire to create real and meaningful community for the people who choose our school.
+When we founded Patchwork, we were intentional about our desire to create real and meaningful community and connections for the people who choose our school.
 It seems obvious that schools should be places that bring people together because this is where we see each other each day, where we hear about each other’s lives and where we care for each other.
-We have watched Patchwork grow into a hub where people gather to talk about important matters, feel supported in their growth as parents and individuals, ask hard questions and get to be heard.
-Be sure to check out our Programs page to find out about what we offer for children, and the Parents and Staff pages for more information about the adults in our community.
+We have watched Patchwork grow into a hub where people gather to talk about important matters, feel supported in their growth as parents and individuals, ask hard questions, and get to be heard.

 What is school?